Coordinator of Theory and Aural Skills

 BA, Wabash College

-At Columbia, he has been the recipient of the Excellence in Teaching Award.
-He is currently completing his DMA in Composition with Dr. Stephen Davismoon at the University of Salford.
+Philip Seward is the recipient of the Excellence in Teaching Award that he received during his teaching career at Columbia College Chicago.
+Aside from his composing, performing and teaching Philip also conducts the choir at St. James Presbyterian Church, the Edgewater Singers and is currently completing his DMA in Composition with Dr. Stephen Davismoon at the University of Salford.